BP gets more time to try to save Rosneft deal

 As part of the deal, the pair had agreed that Rosneft would take 5% of BP's shares in exchange for approximately 9.5% of Rosneft's shares.

-The share exchange is said to have particularly upset TNK-BP's Russian shareholders.
+The share exchange is said to have particularly upset TNK-BP's Russian shareholders, the AAR Consortium.

-"Wilfully ignoring the provisions of the shareholder agreement was a serious misjudgement by BP that has severely damaged the relationship between the TNK-BP shareholders," said Stan Polovets, chief executive of AAR at the time of the earlier ruling.
+"Wilfully ignoring the provisions of the shareholder agreement was a serious misjudgement by BP that has severely damaged the relationship between the TNK-BP shareholders." said Stan Polovets, chief executive of AAR at the time of the earlier ruling," he said.

 "We expect [BP chief executive] Bob Dudley to make every effort to rectify the situation and rebuild the trust that has been lost between BP, AAR and the management of TNK-BP."